-Welcome to Estrada, an object-based Web development and content management environment.
+Welcome to Estrada, an object-based Internet content development and management system.
 Estrada is designed to work with large amounts of data, providing absolute control yet great flexibility in managing Web content.

 Estrada enables both novice and advanced computer users to build Web sites that are easy to maintain and organize.
 If you are not skilled with complex computer systems and HTML coding, Estrada takes on all the work, leaving you with a simple point-and-click interface for creating and maintaining Web sites.
 If you are more proficient at Web authoring, you will appreciate Estrada's powerful capabilities and flexibility.